-- i.
-Revaluation of land and buildings classified as property, plant and equipment, investment property and HRA properties - ii.
+- Revaluation of land and buildings classified as property, plant and equipment, and investment property - ii.
 Pension liability and asset valuation - 1.
-We confirm that the significant judgments made in making the revaluation of land and buildings classified as property, plant and equipment, investment property, and HRA properties, and the pension liability and asset valuation have taken into account all relevant information and the effects of the COVID-19 pandemic of which we are aware.
+We confirm that the significant judgments made in making the revaluation of land and buildings classified as property, plant and equipment, investment property, and the pension liability and asset valuation have taken into account all relevant information and the effects of the COVID-19 pandemic of which we are aware.

-- 2. We believe that the selection or application of the methods, assumptions and data used by us have been consistently and appropriately applied or used in making the land and buildings classified as property, plant and equipment, investment property, and HRA properties, and the pension liability and asset valuation. - 3.
-We confirm that the significant assumptions used in making the land and buildings classified as property, plant and equipment, investment property, and HRA properties, and the pension liability and asset valuation appropriately reflect our intent and ability to carry out these valuations on behalf of the entity. - 4.
+- 2. We believe that the selection or application of the methods, assumptions and data used by us have been consistently and appropriately applied or used in making the land and buildings classified as property, plant and equipment, investment property, and the pension liability and asset valuation. - 3.
+We confirm that the significant assumptions used in making the land and buildings classified as property, plant and equipment, investment property, and the pension liability and asset valuation appropriately reflect our intent and ability to carry out these valuations on behalf of the entity. - 4.
 We confirm that the disclosures made in the financial statements with respect to the accounting estimates, including those describing estimation uncertainty and the effects of the COVID-19 pandemic, are complete and are reasonable in the context of CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21. - 5.
 We confirm that appropriate specialized skills or expertise has been applied in making the land and buildings classified as property, plant and equipment, investment property, and HRA properties, and the pension liability and asset valuation. - 6.
 We confirm that no adjustments are required to the accounting estimates and disclosures in the financial statements, including due to the COVID-19 pandemic.